-“Well, Jason, our time is almost up so it’s time for me to summarize our meeting.
-When I counsel a gay teen male there are usually four options that I explore.
+“But, our time is almost up, so it’s time for me to summarize our meeting.
+When I counsel a male gay teen there are usually four options that I explore.

 “First, I might conclude that the boy is not gay but is simply experimenting with other boys as an outlet.
 It is very common for boys to experiment during puberty.
 Many prepubescent and pubescent boys find it difficult to relate to girls, and experimenting with another boy is a channel to relieve sexual tensions that are at a peak during puberty.
 It’s also a channel that provides safety from the possibility of pregnancy that might occur if a boy is having sex with a girl.
 My conclusion is that you are not experimenting, and none of the reasons a boy might experiment as an outlet apply to you.